DevsparZeroGitHubUser/hello-world/READMECordovaLite.md

 /** Refers to the Loading Image of the SDKs **/ [XenditySDK setLoadingLogo:[UIImage imageNamed:@"loading_logo.png"]];
 ```
-Additionally the above resources (modern_data_beep.mp3 and/or loading_logo.png) may simply be replaced with other resources provided it's filename is the same.
+Additionally the above resource files (modern_data_beep.mp3 and/or loading_logo.png) may be replaced with other resource file provided the filename and type is the same.

 ## <a name="ImplementationIDCardReader"></a> Implementation of ID Card Reader
 ### <a name="XScannerActivity"></a> Implementation of Custom Scanner Activity
 Before proceed calling the `deployScanner` function, the app must have an Extended `XScannerActivity` or `XScannerViewController` class, in which the extended class will be used to Scan ID Card.
 For Cordova implementation, these classes have been implemented in the plugin.
 Refer to **CameraOCRActivity.java (activity_camera_ocr.xml for UI)** for Java or **CameraOCRViewController.h and CameraOCRViewController.m (Xendity.storyboard for UI)** for iOS.
 The default UI has been implemented for both platform.
 Any changes on the UI can be done through these files.

 ### <a name="PreDeployment"></a> Pre-Deployment Details for Text Similarity Results
-Before proceeding for `deployScanner`, the app may opt to execute the below function.
+Before proceeding to `deployScanner`, the app may opt to execute the function below.
 In this case, this function is used as a check value, which will be compared against OCR Results obtained from `deployScanner` function.
 ```javascript
 cordova.plugins.XenditySDK.setPreDeployment(String userID, JSONObject inputDetails, successCallback, errorCallback);
 ```